niphadkarneha/gatsby-blog-neha/README.md

 # Hello, World 😀

-I'm a Data Analyst at [Old Dominion University](https://www.odu.edu/directory/people/n/nniph001) working for the Department of Academic Affairs in Norfolk, Virginia.
+I'm a Data Analytics Manager at [Old Dominion University](https://www.odu.edu/directory/people/n/nniph001) working for Digital Transformation and Technology in Norfolk, Virginia.
 I stumble into coding ever so often.
 I studied Computer Science at [Tidewater Community College](https://www.tcc.edu) and [Old Dominion University](https://www.odu.edu/compsci).

 I love traveling, reading, taking photos, and musicals (Bollywood Buff).
 I'm learning how to play a guitar 🎸 and a keyboard 🎹 .
 My resume is available if you want to be all formal and the usual stuff ⬇